PMSA OrganisationAL Structure

-Each of the PMSA schools is run by a School Council which consists of up to nine members.
+Each of the PMSA schools is governed by a School Council which consists of up to nine members.
 Each School Council is a committee of the PMSA Board and includes the school’s Principal as a non-voting member, up to two PMSA Board members, and up to six independent School Council members appointed from the school’s community.
-The PMSA Board delegates the responsibility for administration and performance to these School Councils.
+The PMSA Board delegates the responsibility for governance oversight, administration and performance to these School Councils.
 The school Principals report to these School Councils and have operational responsibility for the schools.

 Each School Council’s Charter outlines the School Council’s objectives, responsibilities, and governance framework as well as their relationship to the PMSA Group.
 These Charters are available for download in the Constitution, By-laws and Charters page.